Utility and Conversion Functions

 Controller positional units are usually specified in millimeters (mm), micrometers (µm), or degrees (deg), but you can configure them for any type of unit.
 Machine Setup configures each axis in your system to the units you specify.
 Because the controller internally stores positions in encoder counts, you can use the functions that follow to convert between units and counts.
 A value in counts is useful for some advanced controller features such as PSO.

-IMPORTANT: If the ReverseMotionDirection parameter is set to Yes, the CountsToUnits() and UnitsToCounts() functions invert the sign of the returned value.
+IMPORTANT: If the ReverseMotionDirection Parameter is set to Enabled, the CountsToUnits() and UnitsToCounts() functions invert the sign of the returned value.

 function CountsToUnits($axis as axis, $counts as real) as real